zamp/vid2vid/README.md

 Tweak config.py to your liking.

 Change the comfy ui input path to where your comfyui is installed.
+Keep the input.png at the end.

 ```comfyui_input_path = "..\ComfyUI\input\input.png"```